spring-ai-playground

 Windows macOS Apple Silicon macOS Intel Linux DEB Linux RPM

 Each badge resolves to the latest published release automatically and opens a confirm dialog with the filename, size, and OS-specific default save path.
-The downloaded file keeps the version in its name (e.g. spring-ai-playground-0.2.0-M4-mac-arm64.dmg).
+The downloaded file keeps the version in its name (e.g. spring-ai-playground-<version>-mac-arm64.dmg).
 Or browse all available assets on the Releases page.

 2. Install and Launch